India: Birding, Tigers and Taj Mahal

 Agra and the Taj Mahal

-For those who wish to take a longer tour we have a choice of several extensions, including the Himalayan foothills and Corbett National Park and Also Gujarat and the Gir National Forest, home to the last remaining Asiatic lions.
+For those who wish to take a longer tour, we have a choice of several extensions, including the Himalayan foothills and Corbett National Park, and also Gujarat and the Gir National Forest, home to the last remaining Asiatic lions.

 Day 1.
-Jaipur – Ranthambhore
+Jaipur – Ranthambore

 Day 2.
 Ranthambore all day.